z-katas/arch-katas-dcc/quanta/chat.md

 Microservices

 ### Tradeoffs - Mitigation Strategies

-- Building a highly responsive chat service within the platform is a challenge and time consuming.
-Also, it is not the core value proposition of the
-  - Go for an external chat provider
+* Building a highly responsive chat service within the platform is a challenge and time consuming.
+Also, it is not the core value proposition of the platform.
+So, go for an external chat provider